Diana-New/IBM-Data-Science-Course-Capstone-Project/README.md

 # Coursera_Capstone
-My first capstone project on Cousera
+The capstone project for the IBM Data Science Course on Coursera